Gut healing is not a diet or maybe it is?

 But where I am struggling still is with breakouts.
 I healed my Perioral Dermatitis, and it has never come back.
 For several months, though, I have struggled with breakouts on my upper back and I am smart enough to know that skin manifestations are from the gut and hormones.

-My stomach acidity levels are still far too low (more on this tomorrow), and I know that if I don’t keep working on that issue very purposefully, the SIBO will relapse.
+My stomach acidity levels are still far too low, and I know that if I don’t keep working on that issue very purposefully, the SIBO will relapse.

 I have a choice to be okay and happy with my gut feeling great or dig deeper and fix other issues.